Julien-Collins/real_estate_analysis/README.md

 - Given the statistically significant transaction total of Josephhaven, Port Pamela, Duketon, and North Lance, we can look at those price differences to get a better gauge for the overall market.
 - Most homes are selling within 3-4.5% under ask.

-## Query 6: Property Taxes vs Selling Price Diff
+## 💰 Query 6: Are Homeowners Overpaying in Property Taxes?
 <br>

 - Here, I utilize a query to breakdown the avgerage annual tax rates on these fake homes against real tax data I gathered on county assessor sites.